electric-cloud/ec-specs-tool/README.md

 * “where” always comes last and is used to describe the data that should be used to drive the feature method (test).
 Spock where blocks provide for an easy to read tabular format to drive “sets” of variable values for testing multiple scenarios.
 * “expect” can used where it makes sense syntactically to combine when/then into one e.g. “expect: Math.abs(-12) == 12”

-#### "mocking" in Spock
+### "mocking" in Spock
 A common testing problem is how to mimic the behavior of complex classes in order to test some other piece of code.
 Spock can mock objects from concrete classes with a simple call to Mock().
 For example: “def complexClassInstance = Mock(complexClass)”  With no other settings this would return a default value for any method called (false, 0, or null).

-## Purpose of SpockTestSupport.groovy
+# Purpose of SpockTestSupport.groovy
-SpockTestSupport.groovy provides tools  to make testing objects defined in the SDA Platform easier.
+SpockTestSupport.groovy provides tools to make testing objects defined within the SDA Platform easier.
 There are several utility functions defined such as “jobCompleted” to test if a job-id has completed.
-Also SpockTestSupport makes use of setup(), setupSpec(), and cleanupSpec() routines to check the status of the SDA Platform service, login, and logout.
+Also SpockTestSupport makes use of setup(), setupSpec(), and cleanupSpec() routines to check the status of the SDA Platform service, login, and logout etc.
 The function templates “doSetupSpec” and “doCleanupSpec” provide hooks to customize set up and clean up.

 ## Commonly Used Functions